Farhan

-Farhan or Farhaan (Arabic: فرحان farḥān) is a name of Arabic origin meaning "happy, joyful, blessed, happy, delightful, rejoicing, merry, inclined to hopefulness".
-The name is the male variant from the female stem given name Farah, and is widely used in West Asia, North Africa and SouthEast Asia.
+Farhan or Farhaan is an Arabic masculine given name which means "happy, joyful, blessed, delightful, rejoicing, merry, inclined to hopefulness".
+The name is the male variant from the female stem given name Farah, and is widely used in West Asia, North Africa and South Asia.
+It is a variant of Farhang and Ferhan as well.

 Notable people with these names include: